 Check the pins at the ends of the loader arms.
-Make sure they are locked in place with the linchpins or cotter pins.
+Make sure they are locked in place with the linchpins.

 Periodically check all bolts to make sure they are tight.
-Check the large nut on the forged spears to make sure it is tight.

 Lubricate loader as per instructions in loader manual.
 Replace safety signs and instruction decals if damaged or missing.